SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 #### Using Security Context

-The PubSub+ container already runs in non-privileged mode.
+The PubSub+ EBS container already runs in non-privileged mode.

 If `securityContext.enabled` is `true` (default) then the `securityContext.fsGroup` and `securityContext.runAsUser` settings define [the pod security context](//kubernetes.io/docs/tasks/configure-pod-container/security-context/).